armpatch/ScreenShade/README.md

 [Link to Play Store](https://play.google.com/store/apps/details?id=com.armpatch.android.secretscreen&hl=en_US "Play Store")

 ScreenShade is an app I created to experiment with overlays and animations.
-This effect is made possible by drawing over other apps.
 The effect is most pronounced on phones with OLED screens, which provide deeper blacks.

-I implemented the TapTargetView library for guiding the user through the basics elements of the app.
+I implemented the TapTargetView library for guiding the user through the basic elements of the app.

 ## Getting Started